izumi-niche/OifeyBot/README.md

 After all of this is done and everything is correct, use `python main.py` to run the bot.
 Type this command anytime you need to start the bot, you don't need to do all of this again.

 To register the slash commands, go to `client.py` and replace the value of `OWNER_ID` with your Discord user ID.
 Afterwards, type `o!sync` to register them to all servers.

+## LICENSE
+It can be found in the `LICENSE` file.
+Basically, just include that license and you can do whatever you want with this.